Gaurav3251/Car-Insurance-Claims-PowerBI-Dashboard-with-AI-Assistant/README.md

 Streamlit chatbot for the **Smart Financial Data Assistant** assignment.
 The app reads the local `Car_Insurance_Claim.csv` file, computes claim-risk summaries, and uses Gemini from backend configuration only.

-## What changed

-- No CSV upload widget; the project dataset is already connected from `Car_Insurance_Claim.csv`.
-- No API key field in the frontend; use `.env` or Streamlit secrets.
-- The assistant now focuses on business questions: claim rate, risky customer segments, rankings, comparisons, limitations, and recommendations.
-- The UI explains what the assistant can and cannot answer.

 ## Setup